-- Section 9(1)(c), which exempts from the payment of transfer duty a PBO or any institution, board or body provided the whole or substantially the whole of the property acquired is used for carrying on one or more PBAs. - Section 9(1A), which exempts from transfer duty the transfer of property by a PBO to any other entity controlled by that PBO.
+- Section 9(1)(c), which exempts from the payment of transfer duty a PBO or any statutory body, which has as its sole or principal object the carrying on of any PBA, provided the whole or substantially the whole of the property acquired is used for carrying on one or more PBAs. - Section 9(1A), which exempts from transfer duty the transfer of property by a PBO to any other entity controlled by that PBO.

-For purposes of this Note, the transactions do not constitute taxable supplies of fixed property under section 7(1)(a) of the Value-Added Tax Act 89 of 1991.
+For purposes of this Note, the transactions do not constitute taxable supplies of fixed property under section 7(1)(a) of the Value-Added Tax Act No. 89 of 1991.